 MakeSomeTime is your standard task list, but you can time how long certain tasks take you.
 You can also create invoices to send to clients detailing time spent on certain jobs.
 Then you can monitor your invoices to see which have been paid and sent.
 With MakeSomeTime you can be sure your tasks take the appropriate amount of time and that your clients pay accordingly.

-We take our cell phones wherever we go and if you have a smart phone you have all the awesome apps already.
+We take our cell phones where ever we go and if you have a smart phone you have all the awesome apps already.
 What about taking your phone and putting it online, making it accessible from your computer?

 Google Voice is an amazing service that not only gives you visual voice mail, but also gives you control of your voice mail and greeting settings online.
 You can also share voice mails, block callers and have conference calls.

 Of course, one of the main advantages to Google Voice is that instead of having a house phone number, a cell phone number and a work number you can have one number – your Google number.
 When someone calls that number you can control, depending on whose calling which of your real phones to ring.
 As an example, lets say my boss is calling me.
 For him, I only want my work phone and cell phone to ring and not my house number.
 You can make sure you know who is calling you on what number and stay in control of all your phones.
 Google Voice offers lots of features and can be of real use in boosting productivity and organization.

 Social Media Management

 Managing all of your social media accounts is challenging regardless how many accounts you have.
 Those who are looking to take control of all of their social media accounts need a separate platform that combines and simplifies all of them.

 One of the most popular services is HootSuite.
 Hootsuite is your all-in-one social media management portal.
 You can add multiple networks, like Twitter, Facebook and LinkedIn, and manage them all from one place.